BurntSushi/termcolor/doc/rg.1.md

 --no-heading
 : Don't group matches by each file.
 If -H/--with-filename is enabled, then file names will be shown for every line matched.
-This is the default more when not at a tty.
+This is the default mode when not at a tty.

 --hidden